Freistudentenschaft

 The Freistudentschaft was a German student body established in Wilhelmine Germany in 1900.
 It brought together students on a liberal basis, rejecting the uniforms other aspects of the German Student Corps.
 Students outside these Corps were called the "Nicht-Inkorporierten" (not-incorporated).
-However a dilemma soon arose as regards to whether the organisation should be non-political and embrace all the Nicht-Inkorporierten, or adopt an ideology to advance specific reforms.
+However a dilemma soon arose as to whether the organisation should be non-political and embrace all the Nicht-Inkorporierten, or adopt an ideology to advance specific reforms.

 Felix W. Behrend wrote the first programme.